Cloth Masks - Sewing Tips

 6) Wash + dry fabrics before making them, so that it shrinks.

-7) Do not try on masks that are going to be donated.
+7) Do not try on masks that are going to other people.

 8) Fold edges twice so that there are no raw edges that will fray.

 9) Cotton ties (bias tape / spaghetti straps) are generally better than elastic as elastic won't hold up to the severe heat needed to sanitize them.
-Note: most twill tape is polyester now.
+1/4" to 1/2" twill tape works well.
 Pattern pictured.
 HK Mask with ties.

 10) Use new fabric only.
 Don't use vintage materials, especially old thread as it will break.

 11) Some sources are saying to avoid center seams down the nose as particles can likely get through the holes the needle makes.
 If you do use a "contoured" mask, use the correct size needle and make sure your thread tension is correct.

 12) CDC does not recommend any face coverings in children 2 and under.
 3M doesn't recommend masks for children 3 and under.

 "Shop Towels" also make good filter media, but you want the disposable blue towels, NOT the microfiber washable kind.